 České Budějovice Town Center

 A visit to České Budějovice means you have to explore the town center.
 We love the colorful facades of the buildings and the view from the Black Tower.
-One of the most impressive buildings is the Town Hall in town square that plays a song on the bells every hour on the hour.
+One of the most impressive buildings is the Town Hall in the historic town square that plays a song on the bells every hour on the hour.

 Besides exploring the heart of the town center, we also recommend walking along the river and enjoying the outdoor art sculptures, drink at the cafes along the or floating on the river, and weaving your way through the cobblestone streets.